Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

-Furthermore, by orange dots we show values of $\Omega^{\per{\rho}} = \frac{\sum_{\task{i}{k}\in \mathbf{J}_m^{\per{\rho}}} \proctime{i}{k} / \perjob{k} }{\utilization{m}} [\%]$; it shows the ratio of the utilization caused by the longest period tasks, calculated the most utilized resource $m$.
+We investigated how the degeneracy is distributed within these stagnating instances.
+We focused on chains (and tasks) with the longest period $\per{\rho}$ only.
+Blue dots in \cref{fig:mh-dots} show the values of $\phi^{\per{\rho}}$.
+It is the ratio of degeneracy caused by the longest period chains and the total degeneracy for the final solution of each instance (instances are sorted in ascending order of $\phi^{\per{\rho}}$).
+We observed that these longest-period chains produce 40\%-80\% of degeneracy, even though they have just a single occurrence in the schedule's hyperperiod.
+Furthermore, orange dots show values of $\Omega^{\per{\rho}}$, which is the percentage of the utilization allocated to the longest-period tasks on the most utilized resource of an instance.
 We can see that this value is lower than $\phi^{\per{\rho}}$.
 This suggests that while the longest-period tasks do not necessarily utilize the instance the most, their chains significantly contribute to the overall degeneracy.
 The culprit is probably the fact that the ordered list generated by the local search is generally almost rate-monotonic.
 Since the FFS heuristic processes these tasks later, there are fewer options to schedule them with low degeneracy.

-This observation motivated us to use a matheuristic to improve the schedule further.
-Similarly, as in \cite{della-matheur,greet2020RR}, we focus on a natural way to isolate part of the problem: individual periods.
-If we fixed all tasks with periods shorter than $\per{\rho}$, we could try to re-schedule the longest-period tasks within the complete hyperperiod $\left[0;\per{\rho} - 1 \right]$.
+This observation motivated the use of a matheuristic to improve the schedule further.
+Similarly, as in \cite{della-matheur,greet2020RR}, the focus is a natural way of decomposition: individual periods.
+If all the tasks with periods shorter than $\per{\rho}$ would be fixed, the longest period tasks could be re-scheduled within the complete hyperperiod $\left[0;\per{\rho} - 1 \right]$.
 Other tasks behave as fixed obstacles.
 Similarly, we can focus on optimizing chains with arbitrary period $\per{\beta}$.
-With this focus on a single period, we try to optimize the schedule using a CP solver, exploiting its capabilities for solving common scheduling problems using interval variables.